Visaging/ESP32-Gimbal/README.md

 ## Future Bugs...
 I Mean Features (Roadmap)
 Things I might add if I ever get bored of it working perfectly

-- [ ] Bluetooth App Control the gimbal with a phone _(because looking at two screens is better than one)._
+- [ ] Bluetooth App: Control the gimbal with a phone _(because looking at two screens is better than one)._
 - [ ] Face Tracking: If I can figure out how to run AI on this chip without it catching fire.

 ## Liability Waiver (License)